AdamPanag/OurData/README.md

 If you choose 1, then you will need to give a name to the data base you are going to create.
 After that, a second pop-up menu shows up with all the things you can do.
 From that point, you will be able to start set up your own data base.

-***0. Go back***
+***0. Go back***  :small_blue_diamond:
 If you select to go back, you will be transfered in the main menu again.

-***1. Add categories***
+***1. Add categories*** :small_blue_diamond:
 By pressing 1, you order to create a category in which you may later add fields if you choose.
-After giving the name of your first category, you have two options: -First, you can create again another category, by pressing 1 and giving a name.
+After giving the name of your first category, you have two options:
+- First, you can create again another category, by pressing 1 and giving a name.
 You can make as many categories as you choose to.
-         -Second, you can stop making more categories, by pressing any other button from 1, and go to the previous menu.
+- Second, you can stop making more categories, by pressing any other button from 1, and go to the previous menu.

 ## Members
 * [Adam Panagiotidis](https://github.com/AdamPanag)